* HSBC China flash PMI falls to seven-month low of 49.6

-Also weighing on the market were comments from the U.S. Federal Reserve
+Also weighing on the market were hints from the U.S. Federal Reserve chief

-chief on Wednesday, raising concern the bank would end its bond-buying program
+on Wednesday that the bank would end its bond-buying program earlier than

-earlier than expected, eroding liquidity and investment capital available for
+expected, eroding liquidity and investment capital available for metals.

 "For so long people have taken for granted that money will be free.
 But as

 soon as it's not free, then that's when we are going to see big ruction in